Keep up to date with all things Odyssey Geophysics

 Saudi Arabia's ambitious vision for the future of the critical minerals industry is nothing short of remarkable.
 The region, encompassing the Middle-East and Africa, presents immense opportunities for exploration and discovery, underpinned by a clear, long-term government strategy and substantial investment.

-Odyssey Geophysics' innovative passive seismic services and geophysical expertise are perfectly aligned to meet the challenges faced by explorers in this region.
+Odyssey Geophysics' innovative ambient seismic services and geophysical expertise are perfectly aligned to meet the challenges faced by explorers in this region.
 We are excited to build on the relationships formed during the ASBF delegation and the Future Minerals Forum.
 Together, we aim to contribute to global emission reduction targets by unlocking the full potential of geophysics in discovering the critical minerals essential for the future.

 Introducing Our Unimog Extreme Off-Road Truck